 - 8.1.1 The purpose of this heritage impact assessment was to provide an assessment of the contextual archaeological record in order to determine the potential survival of archaeological deposits that may be impacted upon during any proposed construction works. - 8.1.2 The assessment has generally shown that the area to be developed is within an area of low archaeological potential and significance for all periods.
-The need for, scale, scope and nature of any further assessment and/or archaeological works should be agreed through consultation with the statutory authorities.
+The need for, scale, scope and nature of any further assessment and/or archaeological works should be agreed through consultation with the statutory authorities but given the low archaeological potential and that it is not in an Archaeological Priority Area for ESHER it is not recommended that further works are necessary.